sensaktor/ampel2go_community/README.md

 We have built a python library that is capable of detecting moving objects and counting the direction in real-time using minimal computing power (i.e. it runs on a RaspberryPi 4b)

-After our extensive market research we have concluded this to be by far the best performing open source people counter using low cost edge-computers.
+After our extensive market research we have concluded this to be one of the best performing open source people counter using low cost edge-computers.

 Content: